Sustainability and Environmental Justice Initiatives

 Did you know you can rent a bike for only $15 per term?
 This includes a bike complete with fenders, a rack, lights, and other equipment, along with free support and basic adjustments.
 You can also rent a secure bike locker to store your bike on campus.
-Check out the Cascade Bike Program for information on hours and services, and visit our Bike Shed to learn more about free repairs, space and tools for DIY work, and free bike advice.
+Check out the PCC Bike Program for information on hours and services, and visit our Bike Shed to learn more about free repairs, space and tools for DIY work, and free bike advice.

 Members of PCC Cascade’s Environmental Justice Club are advocates of environmental and social justice, championing equity and inclusiveness for their fellow students.
-Check out the club’s OrgSync page for volunteer opportunities, community outreach projects, and events.
+Check out the club’s Panther Hub page for volunteer opportunities, community outreach projects, and events.
 Recently the club has spearheaded the Take Back the Tap campaign, which is now a district-wide campaign encouraging the use of tap water instead of bottled water.
 For more ways to get involved, visit the PCC Student Life page and the Student Sustainability Hub.